RADAR-base/RADAR-K8s-Infrastructure/README.md

 ## Configure the cluster (optional)

-N.B.: To get external DNS, Cert Manager and SMTP working via Route 53 (if chosen as your DNS service), you need to configure your registered top-level domain and its corresponding hosted zone ID via variable `domain_name` in [config/terraform.tfvars](./config/terraform.tfvars).
+N.B.: To get external DNS, Cert Manager and SMTP working via Route 53 (if chosen as your DNS service), you need to configure your registered top-level domain and its corresponding hosted zone ID via variable `domain_name` in [aws/config/terraform.tfvars](./aws/config/terraform.tfvars).
 Additionally, set `enable_route53` to `true`.

 ```
-cd config
+cd aws/config
 terraform init
 terraform plan
 terraform apply --auto-approve
 ```

 Optional resource creations are disabled by default.
-To enable the creation of a specific resource named `X`, navigate to [config/terraform.tfvars](./config/terraform.tfvars) and update the value of `enable_X` to `true` before applying the template.
+To enable the creation of a specific resource named `X`, navigate to [aws/config/terraform.tfvars](./aws/config/terraform.tfvars) and update the value of `enable_X` to `true` before applying the template.

 Created resources (if all enabled):